dread-deimos/rust-cowbulls-tutorial/README.md

 ## Description
 This is a simple tutorial for Rust language, written for rustc version 1.1.0.
-It is a next little step after official documentation "Learn Rust" tutorials.
+It is a next little step after [official documentation](https://doc.rust-lang.org/stable/book/) "Learn Rust" tutorials.
 In this tutorial we implement the game known to me as "Cows and Bulls" and described below.

 ## Target audience
-This tutorial is aimed at noobs like me, that have finished a few tutorials from official documentation and were thinking on what to do next.
+This tutorial is aimed at noobs like me, that have finished a few tutorials from [official documentation](https://doc.rust-lang.org/stable/book/) and were thinking on what to do next.

 This tutorial doesn't build the code line by line, but rather explains it using comments.

+## Structure
+The source code consists of two Rust files and Cargo configuration.
+The main file ``src/main.rs`` governs the logic of application.
+The game file ``src/game/mod.rs`` is a module that encapsulates the game logic.
+Follow through them in that order to pass the tutorial.

 ## The game
 Before we start, I'll tell about the game that is being implenented here.
 I believe it has many